RACE, CULTURE, AND HEALING CENTERED SUPERVISION:

 A Space for Clinicians of Color

-The workshop will scaffold a clinical supervisor’s self-reflection and learning about culturally centered clinical practices and ways to explore salient sociocultural issues with supervisees.
-It will investigate a contemporary psychoanalytic perspective and use indigenous and cultural narratives to invite supervisees’ own cultural history, personal identities, and social contexts into the supervisory space.
-Questions and themes will include: What support is needed when supervisees have marginalized identities and are at higher risk of harm by institutional oppressions?
-What supports supervisees to make connections between their relevant identities, intrapsychic experience, relationship with their supervisor, and work with clients?
+The workshop will scaffold a clinical supervisor’s self reflection and learning about culturally centered clinical practices, and ways to explore salient sociocultural issues with supervisees.
+It will explore a contemporary psychoanalytic perspective and use indigenous and cultural narratives to invite supervisees' own cultural history, personal identities, and social contexts into the supervisory space.
+Questions explored will include: What support is needed when supervisees have marginalized identities and are at higher risk of harm by institutional oppressions?
+What supports supervisees to make connections between their relevant identities, intrapsychic experience, and work with clients?
 How do supervisors observe their own language and behavior to identify cultural countertransference that disrupts the relationship with their supervisee?
-Cultural humility and reflective practice will be reviewed as tools to respond to enactments of racialized or intersectional trauma in the supervisory room and to consider the impacts of the supervisor’s unique power and positionality.
+Cultural humility and reflective practice will be reviewed as tools to respond to enactments of racialized or intersectional trauma in the supervisory room and to consider the impacts of the supervisor's unique power and positionality.

 NCSPP is aware that historically psychoanalysis has either excluded or pathologized groups outside of the dominant population in terms of age, race, ethnicity, nationality, language, gender, religion, sexual orientation, socioeconomic status, disability, and size.
 As an organization, we are committed to bringing awareness to matters of anti-oppression, inequity, inequality, diversity, and inclusion as they pertain to our educational offerings, our theoretical orientation, our community, and the broader world we all inhabit.